 However you decide to shape them, these cookies taste delicious.
 They have a delicate texture and a buttery, almond-scented flavor.
 It’s hard to believe they are low-carb!

 These Low-Carb Sugar Cookies are perfect for nibbling at home or taking to a holiday party.
-Add them to a platter with our Low-Carb Molasses Gingerbread Cookies, our Low-Carb Pecan Shortbread Cookies , and our Low-Carb Chocolate Hazelnut Cookies to make a delicious low-carb party tray.
+Add them to a platter with our Low-Carb Molasses Gingerbread Cookies, our Low-Carb Pecan Shortbread Cookies , this keto fudge from Butter Together, and our Low-Carb Chocolate Hazelnut Cookies to make a delicious low-carb party tray.
 Enjoy!

 Low-Carb Sugar Cookies